 4.3.4 Membership selection process

 The composition of the CSC has been an important factor in its success.
-The CSC and others believe this can be attributed, to a large extent, to the selection criteria and process contained in the Charter and reflected in the ICANN Bylaws section 17.2 along with the rigor that the RySG, ccNSO and other SO/ACs have applied in appointing their members and liaisons.
+The CSC and others believe this can be attributed to the selection criteria and process contained in the Charter and reflected in the ICANN Bylaws section 17.2, along with the rigor that the RySG, ccNSO and other SO/ACs have applied in appointing the members and liaisons.

 4.3.5 Changing circumstances of appointed members

-During the course of the consultations, the RT became aware that since October 2016, two of the four members appointed to the CSC by the direct customers (one from the RySG and one from the ccNSO) have changed their affiliation and were no longer employed by a registry operator.
-In both instances, the desire was expressed to continue as members of the CSC and separate processes were undertaken to reconfirm their appointments with their respective appointing organisations.
+During the course of the consultations, the RT became aware that, since October 2016, two of the four members appointed to the CSC by the direct customers (one from the RySG and one from the ccNSO) have changed their affiliation and were no longer employed by a registry operator.
+In both instances, the member was willing to continue as a member of the CSC and separate processes were undertaken to reconfirm their appointments with their respective appointing organisations.

 As there is no process in the Charter to account for what to do when such an event arises, the RT has developed a procedure to be included in the Charter.

 4.3.6 Reporting

-There is some ambiguity in the Charter as it relates to the frequency of reporting.
-Under the Scope of Responsibilities the CSC is required to “… analyse reports provided by the IANA Functions Operator on a monthly basis and publish their findings”.
-Under Meetings the CSC is required to meet at least once a month and provide regular updates no less than three times per year to the direct customers of the IANA naming function.
+Under the Scope of Responsibilities, the CSC is required to “… analyse reports provided by the IANA Functions Operator on a monthly basis and publish their findings”.
+Under Meetings the CSC is required to meet at least once a month and to provide regular updates no less than three times a year to the direct customers of the IANA naming function.

 The CSC has established the practice of providing written monthly reports about the performance of the IANA Functions Operator to the community.
-Given the value of these reports and their importance in the context of an IANA Function Review, the RT believes that the practice of providing monthly reports to the community should be included in the Charter and changes to that effect are proposed.
+Given the value of these reports and their importance in the context of an IANA Function Review, the RT believes that the practice of providing monthly reports to the community should be specifically included in the Charter and changes to that effect are proposed.

 4.3.7 Frequency of providing regular updates to direct customers.

-The CSC has requested that the requirement to “… provide regular updates, no less than three per year, to the direct customers of the IANA naming function.
-These updates may be provided to the RySG and the ccNSO during ICANN meetings”, be changed to “… at least twice per year.”
-This request has been made in the recognition that the new ICANN meeting format makes it more difficult to find an opportunity for the CSC to meet with the RySG and the ccNSO during the ‘Policy Forum’ meeting.
-The RT believes that this is a reasonable request and notes that The provision of written monthly reports means that the direct customers will continue to be informed.
+The CSC has requested that the requirement to “… provide regular updates, no less than three per year, to the direct customers of the IANA naming function.” be changed to “… at least twice per year.”

+Given that “these updates may be provided to the RySG and the ccNSO during ICANN meetings,” the Review Team agrees that this would align the requirement with the new ICANN meeting format.
+The provision of written monthly reports will ensure that the direct customers will continue to be informed on the performance of the PTI.

 4.3.8 Monthly meeting requirement

-The RT and the CSC discussed whether the monthly meeting requirement should be maintained as we recognized that a considerable amount of the work undertaken by the CSC in the first 12 months of its existences was related to developing its own operating procedures and other documentation, such as the Remedial Action Plan, and looking forward there may not be a need to meet as frequently.
+The RT and the CSC discussed whether the monthly meeting requirement should be maintained as we recognized that a considerable amount of the work undertaken by the CSC in the first 12 months of its existences was related to developing its own operating procedures and other documentation, such as the Remedial Action Plan, and looking forward there may not be a need to meet so frequently.

-The CSC recommended that the monthly meeting requirement remain in place for the immediate future; however as the work of the CSC becomes more routine, and subject to all CSC members being in agreement, the CSC might carry out its monthly assessment and discuss and prepare the report of their findings in another way than at a meeting.
+The CSC recommended that the monthly meeting requirement remain in place for the immediate future; however as the work of the CSC becomes more routine, and subject to all CSC members being in agreement, the CSC might carry out its monthly assessment and discuss and prepare the report of their findings without the need for a meeting.